danbev/learning-iot/notes/cortex-m.md

 [Cortex-M User Guide](https://developer.arm.com/documentation/dui0553/latest/)
 and not in the board manufactures documentation.

-This is a 24 bit count-down timer that counts down from value specified in the SYST_RVR (SysTick Reload Value Register).
+This is a 24 bit count-down timer that counts down from a value specified in the SYST_RVR (SysTick Reload Value Register).
 The value in that register is copied into the Current Value Register (CVR).
 It is the value in CVR that is counted down and once it reaches zero the value from the RVR registr will be copied